Frequently Asked Questions

 Will I still be enrolled in another College while I am in the Honors College?

 Yes.
 All Honors students pursue their majors in another College while they are enrolled in the Honors College.
-We have Honors students who are simultaneously enrolled, for example, in the College of Business and the College of Nursing.
-And they often have the option of taking Honors versions of their Business and Nursing classes.
+Honors students who are enrolled, for example, in the College of Business or in the College of Nursing must stay on track with the Honors Core requirements, and they are also encouraged to take Honors versions, respectively, of their Business and Nursing classes.

 Will I have to take extra classes to graduate from the Honors College?